 A new data science building at 3317-33 Chestnut Street in University City, West Philadelphia, is going before the Civic Design Review.
 Designed by Lake | Flato, with KSS Architects as the architect of record, the building, called Amy Gutmann Hall, will stand six stories tall upon completion and will span a large footprint.
 The development will yield 115,954 square feet of space and feature academic space, with the four uppermost floors set to be occupied by research centers.
 A total of 29 parking spaces will also be included within the project, situated underground.

-Permits have been issued for the construction of a four-story, seven-unit residential building at 817-19 North 42nd Street in Belmont, West Philadelphia.
-The structure will replace a vacant lot on the northeast corner of North 42nd Street and Reno Street and will span a ground footprint of 2,280 square feet.
+Permits have been issued for the construction of a three-story, six-unit apartment building at 623 North 52nd Street in Mill Creek, West Philadelphia.
+The structure will rise from a vacant lot situated on the east side of the block between Wyalusing and Girard avenues and will span a footprint of 1,839 square feet.
 The planned interior area of 6,835 square feet translates to a relatively generous average of just over 1,100 square feet per unit.
 The attached structure of type VB construction will feature a cellar and roof decks, which will likely offer sweeping skyline views due to the building’s future prominence.
 Permits list Nicholas Coulter of KCA Design Associates as the architect and a construction cost of $833,000.